implydata/druid-public/docs/tutorials/tutorial-query.md

 This tutorial will demonstrate how to query data in Apache Druid (incubating), with examples for Druid SQL and Druid's native query format.

-The tutorial assumes that you've already completed one of the 4 ingestion tutorials, as we will be querying the sample Wikipedia edits data.
+The tutorial assumes that you've already completed one of the 4 ingestion tutorials, as we will be querying the sample koalastothemax.com usage analytics data.

 * [Tutorial: Loading a file](../tutorials/tutorial-batch.md)
 * [Tutorial: Loading stream data from Kafka](../tutorials/tutorial-kafka.md)